fidel-schaposnik/muzero/README.md

 1. Start one or more self-playing agents using
 `python agent.py --game GAME --environment ENVIRONMENT_IP:PORT --replay_buffer REPLAY_IP:PORT --network NETWORK_IP:PORT --num_games NUM_GAMES`,
 where the `IP:PORT` pairs point to the servers of steps 1-3.

+#### Monitoring

+- You con monitor the training progress using tensorboard by running `tensorboard --logdir $PWD\logs`.

+- The tensorflow-serving server exposes [Prometheus](http://prometheus.io/) metrics through HTTP at port `HTTP_PORT` defined in step 3 (e.g. http://localhost:50003/metrics).

+- You may monitor the replay buffer and networks using `python monitor.py --replay_buffer REPLAY_IP:PORT`, which starts a Flask server on port 5000 showing various statistics.

 ## Currently implemented games: